CONTINUING ANGLICAN CHURCH

 By joining this Communion as a Supporter you demonstrate your commitment to the CONTINUING ANGLICAN MOVEMENT.

 There is no charge for membership.

 “Your word is a lamp to my feet and a light to my path.”

 MESSAGES FROM US

-You can listen to the Service of Daily Prayer Sunday, 5 July 2020
+You can listen to Service of Daily Prayer Sunday, 26 July 2020 in audio.

 WEAR A MASK SLOW THE SPREAD COVID-19